yonihu/gs-messaging-reactor/README.ftl.md

 The `main()` method fetches the `reactor` and the `receiver`.
 It then registers the `receiver` to digest events on the "jokes" selector.
 With everything registered, it uses the `Publisher` to send out a series of joke-fetching events.

-The `CountDownLatch` then waits until every thread reports that it's done.
+The `CountDownLatch` then waits until every thread reports that it's done before proceeding.

 ## <@build_an_executable_jar/>